 - Trope Maker: Either Voivod or Celtic Frost, for avant-garde (though the latter is usually seen as the Ur Example).
 The origins of experimental metal are a little less definite, though Meshuggah, Korn and Mr Bungle are arguably safe bets.

-- True Art Is Incomprehensible: the entire scene in general.
+- True Art Is Incomprehensible: The entire scene in general.
 Yes, really.
-The more extreme examples?
-Even more so.

 - Up to Eleven: Considering that the whole scene is all about pushing the limits of what can be interpreted musically as "metal", this trope is pretty much the rule.